 What can be done to avoid a hiatus hernia?

-Whilst there is nothing that one can do to prevent the occurrence of a hiatus hernia, there are three ways of dealing with the symptoms.
+Whilst there is nothing that can be done to prevent the occurrence of a hiatus hernia (hiatal hernia), there are three ways of dealing with the symptoms.

 1. Lifestyle